AlexNek/ASP.NET.Core.LongTimeOperation/README.md

    * It must be inherited from **Hub** class
    * It must have the constructor with parameter _IHubContext<LongOperationHub> hubContext_.
 Normally Hub is short live time object, with hub context we could use it longer.
    * It could have some member functions.
 We have main function _Start_ and test function _SendMessage_.
 In Addition we could use _OnConnectedAsync_ and _OnDisconnectedAsync_.
+*Note*
+>We send notification back for one client only, that why we need connection id.

 ## Configure SignalR